chrome-php/chrome/README.md

 - ``Page::DOM_CONTENT_LOADED``: dom has completely loaded
 - ``Page::LOAD``: (default) page and all resources are loaded
-- ``Page::NETWORK_IDLE``: page has loaded, and no network activity has occured for at least 500ms
+- ``Page::NETWORK_IDLE``: page has loaded, and no network activity has occurred for at least 500ms

 When you want to wait for the page to navigate there are 2 main issues that may occur.
 First the page is too long to load and second the page you were waiting to be loaded has been replaced.